 The billing cycle is often split into two main parts: front-end and back-end.
 Front-end billing includes all the tasks that happen before and during a patient’s visit, such as scheduling, registration, and verifying insurance eligibility.
 Getting this part right is crucial because it sets the foundation for a clean claim.
 Back-end billing covers everything that happens after the patient leaves, including charge entry, claim submission, payment posting, and denial management.
 While the back-end is where revenue is collected, a strong front-end process prevents many of the issues that can arise later.
 A comprehensive billing partner manages both sides to create a seamless and efficient revenue cycle for your practice.

 Although people often use the terms interchangeably, medical billing and coding are two distinct but related functions.
 Medical coders are responsible for reviewing a patient’s medical record and translating every diagnosis, procedure, and supply into universal alphanumeric codes.
+The impact of medical coding on the revenue cycle cannot be overstated.
 Medical billers then take these codes and use them to create the insurance claim, ensuring all the information is accurate before submitting it for payment.
 Think of coders as the translators and billers as the accountants.
 You can’t have successful billing without accurate coding, which is why having an experienced team that excels at both is so important for maximizing reimbursements.

 Another key distinction in the billing world is between professional and institutional claims.
 Professional billing is used for services provided by physicians and other non-facility providers.
 These claims are submitted on a CMS-1500 form and cover the provider’s work.
 Institutional billing, on the other hand, is for services rendered by hospitals, skilled nursing facilities, and other institutions.
 These claims are submitted on a UB-04 form and cover facility charges like equipment and supplies.
 Depending on the type of practice you run, you may deal with one or both.
 It’s vital to know which rules apply to your services, as each has its own set of requirements.
 This is an area where our team’s expertise shines, as we help a wide variety of healthcare providers.